- How many students of color attend NMH?

 The computer network and phones are shut down at midnight Sunday through Thursday, and at 2 am on Friday and Saturday nights.
 Email messages sent to student accounts outside of these hours are accepted by the system and can be viewed once access is provided starting again at 6 am the next day.

 There are no required religious services.
 At NMH, all cultures and religions are respected, and students are encouraged to pursue their own spiritual beliefs and practices.
 Regular worship services are offered in a number of faith traditions.
 Read more about spiritual life.

-Every student participates in the daily work of the school for four and a half hours per week.
+Every student participates in the daily work of the school for four hours per week.
 Jobs are assigned each term to fit with a student's schedule and some require an application.
 The jobs tend to be in dining or custodial services, administrative offices, the library, on the school farm, or providing peer support in education, mediation, technology, and residential leadership.